-- Get a commercial energy audit for your building, and start by reviewing the companies listed on Alberta Energy Efficiency Alliance
+- Get a commercial energy audit for your building and qualify for a rebate.
+Start by reviewing the companies listed on Alberta Energy Efficiency Alliance.

 - Register for Energy Efficiency Alberta's Business, Non-profit and Institutional Energy Savings Program to benefit from financial rebates.

 - Participate in BOMA BEST, a green building certification program for sustainable operations and maintenance of existing buildings.